JamesPantry/jsut-need-a-readme/README.md

 ## Configuration Implemented

 ### User Accounts
-- Created users: marketing, design, and audit.
+- Created users: **marketing**, **design**, and **audit**.
-- Removed the sysadmin account and its home directory.
+- Removed the **sysadmin** account and its home directory.
-- Left maintenance unchanged.
+- Left the **maintenance** account unchanged.

 ### SSH Access
-- All users can gain access to the system with the given ssh key from the sdi-client.
+- All operational accounts use SSH key authentication with the keys provided by the SDI-client.
-- `design` and `marketing` have normal shell access.
+- `marketing` and `design` have normal shell access.
-- `audit` is restricted to SFTP-only.
+- `audit` is restricted to SFTP-only and cannot obtain a login shell.

 ### Permissions and Access Control
-- ACLs have been used to help manage permissions specified in the ACW:
+- ACLs were used to implement the access rules specified in the ACW:
   - **audit** has read-only access to `/home/marketing`, `/home/design`, and `/srv/www`.
   - **marketing** has write access to `/srv/www` for website uploads.
-  - **design** has write access only within `/home/design`.
+  - **design** can write only within `/home/design`.
-- Ensures separation of roles and prevents unauthorized access.
+- This ensures correct separation of roles and prevents unauthorised access between accounts.

 ### SFTP Configuration
-The following SSH match block restricts the audit account to SFTP only:
+The following SSH match block enforces SFTP-only access for the audit user:

 ```
 Match User audit